 (a) consent to being deployed was a condition of the employee’s employment ….

 211 The assignment grievance refers to article 59 of the collective agreement, which is about performance reviews.
 The employer pointed out that that is not the way to challenge a performance review.
-If the grievor disagreed with the content of her performance review, she should have challenged it at the time through a grievance or by requesting a Federal Court judicial review.
+If the grievor disagreed with the content of her performance review, she should have challenged it at the time through a grievance or by judicial review to the Federal Court.

 212 The employer pointed out that if I conclude that I have jurisdiction over the termination because this grievance was referred to adjudication as challenging a disciplinary action, its position was that it was an administrative action taken to make the Grande-Rivière office functional (see Canada (Attorney General) v.
 Frazee, 2007 FC 1176; and Gingras v.
 Treasury Board (Citizenship and Immigration Canada), 2002 PSSRB 46).